 The DPIA should be completed by any member of staff who is a person responsible for accomplishing the project objectives and outcomes.

-The Data Protection and Privacy Impact Assessment Policy sets out the basic steps which all staff should understand and must follow during the initiation phase or early assessment for the development, implementation of projects at the trust.
+The Data Protection by Design Policy sets out the basic steps which all staff should understand and must follow during the initiation phase or early assessment for the development, implementation of projects at the trust.

-The DPIA processes and templates are available from the information governance team
+The DPIA processes and templates are available from the information governance team at elft.information.governance@nhs.net

 Training